-Having arrived in Pisa means of course that I've successfully made it back to the mainland.
+Having arrived in Pisa means of course that I’ve successfully made it back to the mainland.
 As a budgeting backpacker, I have to admit I was happy to be back on less expensive, less exclusive land.
-As I mentioned in my 'Thinking of travelling to Sardenga or Corsica?' post, I'd love to come back to these islands but it would have to be under different conditions.
+And I took a boat, okay, ferry.

 Look, I was even one of the first on board!